Monsters (All Time Low song)

-"Monsters" is a song by rock band All Time Low featuring Blackbear.
+"Monsters" is a song by American rock band All Time Low featuring Blackbear.
 The song was written by FRND, Kevin Fisher, Jack Barakat, Alex Gaskarth, Blackbear and Demi Lovato, and produced by Zakk Cervini and Gaskarth.
 The song was originally released on April 3, 2020, by Fueled by Ramen, as part of the band's eighth studio album Wake Up, Sunshine.
 Following 11 weeks at number one on Billboards Alternative Airplay chart, the song was re-released with vocals by Demi Lovato on December 4, 2020.
 It debuted on the Billboard Hot 100 at number 88 and peaked at number 55.

 Background

 All Time Low, Lovato, and Blackbear teased the collaboration on social media prior to release, all sharing similar artwork, which led fans to believe a collaboration was underway.
 The next day, the band confirmed the collaboration, specifically that Lovato would be featuring on a re-release of "Monsters", to be released that night.

 Speaking to People, Gaskarth said Lovato was recruited for a re-release of the track because she had been a "friend for over ten years" and "genuinely has one of the best voices in modern music and always sounds authentic and incredible singing any genre, particularly when she's leaning into rock or punk."
 Meanwhile, Lovato shared on Twitter that she was "stoked" to be on a song with both All Time Low and Blackbear.

 Former Neck Deep bassist-turned-DJ Fil Thorpe-Evans, commonly known as Prblm Child, created an electronic remix of the song.
 It was released as "Monsters: Prblm Child Remix."
 A distorted version of the chorus behind loud bass drops is heard after the main chorus.